 The Doctor of Philosophy in English is a limited enrolment program unique in Canada for its integration of literary studies with such fields as rhetoric, new media, and discourse analysis.
 The program draws students from across Canada, and has a very strong placement rate for its graduates, in high-quality academic and upper-level research positions.

 The following is a brief summary of information about the program.
 Full program information and regulations are available in the Graduate Calendar.
+Admission requirements and the application process can be accessed through Discover Graduate Studies.
 Requirements can be tracked with the help of our department checklists.

 The following sections list the requirements to graduate from the PhD program.

 All students are required to complete a University of Waterloo workshop on academic integrity and sign a pledge to conduct their research with scrupulous honesty.
 The workshop takes place before classes begin and students will not be allowed to take classes until they have signed the pledge.

 - 1 Literature (LIT)

 - 1 Rhetoric and Communication Design (RCD) or Experimental Digital Media (XDM)

 - 4 Elective (one may be extra-departmental, and only one may be a reading course)

 All students are required to submit annual progress reports in April.
 Progress reports may increase in frequency if program time limits are exceeded.